MemphiS047/icu-flow-prediction/doc/design.md

 **Solution**: We introduce a supportive machine learning model that will help doctors in the grey areas also model should be flexible for variations in ICU regulatory changes in the future.
 For the report generation and more suitable ICU management solutions we propose a software system that could be generalized to rest of the ICU wards named "heartbeat" where it includes a set of choices refined for the related regulations this software could be generalized in terms of the UI elements, it should be user friendly and efficient for doctors and healthcare professionals but most importantly it should be "plug-and-run" style such that it should be easily configurable to different hospitals, and regulatory systems.

 **Research Questions**
-1. How can machine learning models be applied to assist doctors in the decision-making process for ICU admissions, particularly in cases where the regulations are unclear or flexible?

 2. What features and data sources can be used to develop a machine learning model that accurately predicts the appropriate ICU level for patients?

 3. How can the machine learning model be designed to accommodate potential variations in the number of ICU levels, allowing for future scalability and flexibility?

-4. What is the impact of implementing the proposed machine learning model on achieving a more balanced distribution of patients across ICU levels in Turkey?

 5. What are the financial implications and cost savings associated with implementing the machine learning model in terms of government insurance payments for hospitals and patients?